gunash55/statementProcess/README.md

 # statementProcess
+A simple back end micro service application that is used for processing the customer statement.
-Procedures for running the application is added to the ReadMe.docx.
+Procedures for running the application is added in the ReadMe.docx